 The scoping study was awarded to SENES (Specialists in Energy Nuclear and Environmental Sciences) in March 2014, and was completed in August 2014.
 SENES Consultants is a Canadian-based environmental consultancy firm.

-Then the search for a suitable consultant for completing the study was undertaken and the project was awarded to the Centres for Occupational & Environmental Health (Epidemiology), and for Biostatistics, Institute of Population Health, Faculty of Medical and Human Sciences at the University of Manchester (United Kingdom) in August 2015.
-The choice was based on the research team's exceptional academic standing and experience with epidemiology.
+Then the search for a suitable consultant for completing the study was undertaken and the project was awarded to the University of Manchester (United Kingdom) in August 2015.
+The choice was based on the research team's exceptional academic standing and experience in occupational and radiation epidemiology.